sassoftware/viya4-deployment/docs/user/DockerUsage.md

 ### Cloud Authentication

 The docker container contains the carious cloud clis for interacting with the various clouds.

-#### GCP

-When deploying to GCP and using Google Cloud SQL the tool can setup the service account and binding in order to deploy [cloud-sql-proxy](https://cloud.google.com/sql/docs/postgres/connect-kubernetes-engine).
-For security we use a workload identity.
-In order to set the binding, we need a service account with IAM permissions.
-The following vars are required

-- V4_CFG_CLOUD_SERVICE_ACCOUNT_NAME: Name of service account that matches the name inside the V4_CFG_CLOUD_SERVICE_ACCOUNT_AUTH file
-- V4_CFG_CLOUD_SERVICE_ACCOUNT_AUTH: Path to authenticaion file (json) for V4_CFG_CLOUD_SERVICE_ACCOUNT_NAME
-- V4_CFG_POSTGRES_CONNECTION_NAME: Sql cluster connection name
-- V4_CFG_POSTGRES_SERVICE_ACCOUNT: Service account in GCP with cloudsql.admin role
+See [ansible cloud authentication](AnsibleCloudAuthentication.md) when deploying to GCP with external postgres

 ### Docker Volume Mounts